 Common Types of Surgery Errors

-According to a John Hopkins malpractice study, preventable surgery errors known to researchers as “never events” (because they should never happen) occurred approximately 10,000 times in the U.S. from 1990 to 2010.
+According to a John Hopkins malpractice study, preventable surgery errors are known to researchers as “never events” (because they should never happen) occurred approximately 10,000 times in the U.S. from 1990 to 2010.
 As reported in the John Hopkins news release about the study, researchers found that every week surgeons make these types of medical mistakes at an alarming rate.

 Common ‘never events’ include the following: